 program that operates as a socket listener.

-sessions, such as voice calls for IP-based telephony applications.
+controls communication sessions, such as voice calls for IP-based telephony

-relays email messages between servers, email transfer agents, and client
+sends, receives, and relays email messages between servers, email transfer agents,

 Snapshot metric type